CRM and Data PlatformsEmail Marketing & AutomationSocial Media & Influencer Marketing

 Customer Contact Council

-Key Takeaway: Customers are willing to exact revenge on account of bad services than reward companies for better service.
-If your brand does not think on its feet and reduce the back log of those ever-increasing customer complaints, it will fall down the rabbit hole – never to revive again.
+Key Takeaway: Customers are willing to exact revenge on account of bad services rather than reward companies for better service.
+If your brand does not think on its feet and reduces the backlog of those ever-increasing customer complaints, it will fall down the rabbit hole and never be revived again.

-When it comes to lending a helping hand and a sympathetic ear to your customers, there are some important questions that need internalizing and probing:
+When it comes to lending a helping hand and a sympathetic ear to your customers, some important questions need internalizing and probing:

 A More Generalized Form of Questioning: